Our Staff at Helping Hands Children Services

 Dr. LaRosa has editorial experience, publications, social science research awards, has presented at professional conferences, has been awarded various grants, and has been nominated to several honor societies.

 Over her 22-year career, she has held positions that varied from direct care to Executive leadership.
 She has written and effectively implemented hundreds of Behavior Intervention Plans.
 Her passion and life-long service to people with Autism and Intellectual disabilities makes her a true advocate for all people with differing abilities.

 Regarding Applied Behavior Analysis, Dr. LaRosa the founder and Executive Director, was directly trained by some of the industry’s top scholars and some of the most well published professors in the field.
 Her Ph.D. in Educational Psychology with a sub-specialty in human learning and development is from the very first ABA oriented doctoral program in the United States.
 One of her most cherished mentors the late Dr. Barbara Cordoni founded the clinical ACHIEVE center in 1978 at Southern Illinois University which was the first college program for students with Learning disabilities.
 While there she worked under Dr. Cordoni in a doctoral fellowship learning to administer psycho-educational batteries.

 Her combination of skills gives the agency’s staff a well-rounded perspective that incorporates education, leadership, psychology, and applied behavior analysis.
 She has enjoyed 23 years of work in this field at all levels of service from direct care to executive leadership.
 She has written and successfully executed hundreds of Behavior Intervention Plan in school settings.
-She is now in a Neuropsychology Post-Doctoral program and is being trained by Dr. Elkhonon Goldberg, one of the world’s most prominent Neuropsychologists.
+She has completed a Neuropsychology Post-Doctoral program and is being trained by Dr. Elkhonon Goldberg, one of the world’s most prominent Neuropsychologists.